harrymcgoona/dcp25forked/assignment.md

 1. Reads ABC music files from multiple folders (representing different books)
 2. Parses and stores tunes in a MySQL database
 3. Loads data into pandas for analysis
-4. Provides a tkinter GUI for browsing and searching the tune collection
+4. Create a dashboard so that a user can browse the data
 5. Maintains proper version control with Git/GitHub

 ---